arminmaleki007/CV-final-project-Face-Expression-Recognition/README.md

 |    Test    | 3590  | 495   |   55    | 512  | 900   |  620    | 608   |  400     |
 |   Total    | 35887 | 4953  |   547   | 5121 | 8989  |  6198   | 6077  |  4002    |

+Each image in the dataset is a 28*28 pixels grayscale image of a person's face.
+Images are collected from the internet and have been classified for the dataset by hand.
+In addition to the dataset, I will use data augmentation like flip and rotation to increase the number of data samples for a better solution.